WallarooLabs/Workshops/Computer Vision/Retail/Readme.md

 cd computer-vision/models

-Use the following cmd in a terminal
+Use the following cmd in a terminal, preferably in the `./models` directory.

-gcloud storage cp gs://wallaroo-model-zoo/open-source/computer-vision/models/* .
+gcloud storage "cp gs://wallaroo-model-zoo/open-source/computer-vision/models/*" .

 # Directory contents